Manure Nutrient Availability

 The potassium (K) in manure occurs mostly in a soluble form similar to the K in fertilizer.
 Thus the K in manure can be substituted one-to-one for fertilizer K. This high solubility of manure K can result in excessive levels of soluble salts if large applications of manure are made, particularly on lighter-textured soils.
 This is a problem especially when poultry manure is applied at high rates immediately before the crop is planted.
 Like P, K accumulates in soil and thus can be built up in one part of the rotation so that it may be used later in another.

 Available N is less likely to be present the following year if not removed by the crop.
 As mentioned above, P and K applied in excess of crop uptake will build soil levels and generally are available to succeeding crops.
 In fact, with advance planning, excess manure P and K applied during the corn years of a rotation will supply the high P and K requirements of a following hay crop.
-A good approach is to balance the nitrogen in the manure with the needs of the current crop and to balance the P and K in the manure with the needs of the crop rotation (see Figure 1.2-6).
+A good approach is to balance the nitrogen in the manure with the needs of the current crop and to balance the P and K in the manure with the needs of the crop rotation (see "Changes in Soil Test Levels Over Time" [right] Reference: Figure 1.2-7, the Agronomy Guide).

 Applying manure to legumes generally is not recommended.
 If properly inoculated, legumes do not need supplemental nitrogen for best growth.
 Thus, unlike a nonlegume such as corn, for which potential returns from the nitrogen in the manure are great, there will be no economic return from the nitrogen in manure applied to a legume.
 Legumes, however, will take up nitrogen applied in manure even though they don't need it; thus, legumes may serve as a place to dispose of excess nitrogen.
-The uptake of nitrogen by legumes is indicated in Table 1.2-7.
+The uptake of nitrogen by legumes is indicated in Table: "Nitrogen removed by legumes".

 Several other considerations exist when applying manure to legumes.
 If manure is applied to a legume to use excess nitrogen on the farm, because of the relative proportions of nitrogen and phosphorus in manure, phosphorus likely will be applied in excess of crop needs; thus, the goal of balancing the P throughout the crop rotation as discussed earlier cannot be met.